 In the last decade or so Trinity Church Adelaide has planted four new churches in Aldgate, Hove, Modbury and Colonel Light Gardens.
 The church aims to keep this process going in future years, thus building on its nearly 200-year history.

-Charles Howard, when challenged, replied that he preached “Jesus Christ and Him crucified” (1 Cor 2:12) as the only foundation for a sinner’s hopes’, and that remains the core message to this day.
+Charles Howard, when challenged, replied that he preached “Jesus Christ and Him crucified” (1 Corinthians 2:12) as the only foundation for a sinner’s hopes’, and that remains the core message to this day.

 Take a church tour